NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 is not important since we won't use it.
 One can input 10 degrees, for example.

-Go to the "Expert" interface, then select matching control points across a pair of images (make sure the left and right image are not the same or highly similar, as that may result in poor triangulation and registration).
-Then repeat this process for several more pairs.
+Go to the "Expert" interface, choose a couple of distinct images, and click on a desired control point in both images.
+Make sure the left and right image are not the same or highly similar, as that may result in poor triangulation and registration.
+Then repeat this process for all control points.

 Save the Hugin project to disk.
 Create a separate text file which contains the world coordinates of the control points picked earlier, with each line in the "x y z" format, and in the same order as the Hugin project file.
-That is to say, if a control point was picked in several image pairs in Hugin, it must show up also the same number of times in the text file.
+That is to say, if a control point was picked in several image pairs in Hugin, it must show up also the same number of times in the text file, in the same order.
 In the xyz text file all lines starting with the pound sign (#) are ignored, as well as all entries on any line beyond three numerical values.

-The dataset from :numref:`rig_calibrator_example` has examples of files needed for control points.
+The dataset from :numref:`rig_calibrator_example` has examples of files used for registration, and shows how to pass these to the tool.

 After registration is done, it will print each transformed coordinate point from the map and its corresponding measured point, as well as the